hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-It seems that, even for this basis, degeneracy is unavoidable, but the degeneracy is patterned in a way that seems potentially useful.
+Although degeneracy is unavoidable, unlike the computational basis, the degeneracy in this basis is patterned in a useful way.

 ##### 2.4.
 Overlaps and linkages<a id="sec-2-4" name="sec-2-4"></a>